webgriffe/WebgriffeSyliusTableRateShippingPlugin/README.md

 composer suite
 ```

-To run Behat's JS scenarios you need to setup Selenium and Chromedriver.
+To run Behat's Javascript scenarios you need to setup Selenium and Chromedriver.
 Do the following:

 1. Download [Chromedriver](https://sites.google.com/a/chromium.org/chromedriver/)